Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Consumer Reports counted at least 80 recalls or warnings across at least 12 countries for children’s toys and craft kits made with asbestos-contaminated sand (Lauren Kirchner, 30 April 2026).

-The UK Office for Product Safety and Standards has logged 38 asbestos-tagged recalls in the 2026 wave.
-KTL is the manufacturer of record on 12 of them, all announced on the same day: 18 March 2026.
+The UK Office for Product Safety and Standards has logged 37 asbestos-tagged recalls in the 2026 wave.
+KTL is the manufacturer of record on 11 of them.
+Nine of those 11 were published on 18 March 2026; the other two landed on 20 March and 24 March 2026.

-Every OPSS notice that lists a country of origin lists China.
+Where OPSS notices list a country of origin, every one names China.
 ACCC Deputy Chair Catriona Lowe told Consumer Reports that at least some of the tainted sand traced to one common quarry in China.

-The US Consumer Product Safety Commission has issued zero.
+The US Consumer Product Safety Commission was the last major regulator to move.
 The Asbestos Disease Awareness Organization wrote to the CPSC and the Environmental Protection Agency on 1 April 2026 asking them to begin testing the same product lines on American shelves.
-No public response from either agency was on file 41 days later.

 80+

-Recalls or warnings, across at least 12 countries, for asbestos-contaminated children's craft sand products
+Recalls or warnings, across at least a dozen countries, for asbestos-contaminated children's craft sand products

 Consumer Reports, 30 April 2026